ZuxxLo/StartEase/README.md

 mobile app SDK for building high-performance, high-fidelity, apps for iOS and Android, from a single codebase.
 The app is integrated with GetX, a popular state management library, an extra-light and powerful solution for Flutter.
 It combines high-performance state management, intelligent dependency injection, and route management quickly and practically.
 - ✅ Multi-Language: English, French.
-- ✅ Light and Dark theme
+- ✅ Light and Dark Themes
 - ✅ A single dynamic application based on user permissions and roles